-Dr. Duncan Simpson, Assistant Professor, Sport & Exercise Psychology
+Dr. Duncan Simpson, Assistant Professor, Sport & Exercise Psychology, Coordinator of Undergraduate Sport, Exercise and Performance Psychology Program

-Dr. Duncan Simpson serves as an Assistant Professor in Sport, Exercise, and Performance Psychology.
+Dr. Duncan Simpson serves as an Assistant Professor in Sport, Exercise, and Performance Psychology and is the Coordinator of the Undergraduate Sport, Exercise and Performance Psychology Program.
 He received his MS degree in Exercise Science from Leeds Metropolitan University in the UK and his PhD in Sport & Exercise Psychology from the University of Tennessee, Knoxville.

 His teaching experience includes various undergraduate and graduate courses in: applied sport psychology, psycho-social aspects of sport, exercise psychology, psychology of coaching, qualitative research methods and professional practice.
 In addition to classes taught at Barry University, he has taught at Ithaca College, NY; The University of Tennessee, Knoxville; The University of Leeds (UK) and Leeds Metropolitan University (UK).